Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

-\paragraphb{The covering relationships of $\H$-shortcuts and the poset.} We say that $\scut ab$ \emph{covers} $\scut cd$ if $c$ and $d$ are on the path $P_{ab}$ in $\H$.
+\paragraph{The covering relationships of $\H$-shortcuts and the poset.} We say that $\scut ab$ \emph{covers} $\scut cd$ if $c$ and $d$ are on the path $P_{ab}$ from $a$ to $b$ in $\H$.
 Notice that a shortcut covers itself.
-By Lemma~\ref{lemma:covering-prop} we define a covering order of $\H$-shortcuts where an $\H$-shortcut $\scut uv$ covers all other $\H$-shortcuts that lie on the path $P_{uv}$.
 Define $\succeq$ to be the covering partial order: